redhat-cop/ocp-disconnected-docs/appendix/disconnected-registry-standalone-quay.md

 ## Deploying a Disconnected Registry for OpenShift 4 on Standalone Non-production Quay
 To install OpenShift 4 in a disconnected environment, you must provide a registry server to host the images for the installation.
-Typically, the Docker registry image is sufficient and recommended.
+This process is documented in the OpensShift documentation section [Creating a mirror registry for installation in a restricted network](https://docs.openshift.com/container-platform/4.7/installing/install_config/installing-restricted-networks-preparations.html).
+The registry must adhere to the most recent container image API, referred to as `schema2`, see [About the mirror registry](https://docs.openshift.com/container-platform/4.7/installing/install_config/installing-restricted-networks-preparations.html#installation-about-mirror-registry_installing-restricted-networks-preparations).
+OpenShift documentation of the disconnected mirroring process uses the [Docker registery container](https://hub.docker.com/_/registry).
 However, in some cases a customer may wish to only use packages provided by Red Hat.
 Red Hat Quay can be installed in a standalone non-production configuration to support installing OpenShift.

 ### Requirements
 * An internet connected host with podman installed
 * A login for registry.redhat.io (Red Hat customer login)
-* Approximately 20G free disk space to host base OpenShift install images
+* Enough free disk space for the release images.
+OpenShift 4.7 images are approximately 7GB.

 ### Detailed Steps
 1. Set default location for Quay installation